 This venture into the subgenre of children’s film dealing with invisible companions is a rather likeable effort from Norman Jewison.
 Jewison is a celebrated director who is usually known for more studied adult dramas such as In the Heat of the Night (1967), Rollerball (1975) and The Hurricane (1999), having accrued three Academy Award nominations as Best Director.

-With Bogus, Jewison crafts a quiet and rather sweet film.
+With Bogus, Jewison crafts a quiet and rather sweet film about a kid with an invisible companion.
 If Bogus is to be faulted, it is perhaps that Jewison’s approach is on the restrained and mannered side.
 Nevertheless, when one compares Bogus to its nearest model, Drop Dead Fred (1991), the difference is appreciable.
 Where Drop Dead Fred‘s approach was more akin to an all-out mud pie and food fight combined, Bogus takes the time to engender often tender emotions.